Constitutions and Bylaws

 Section I. Name and Objectives

-The name of this organization shall be the Zebrafish Husbandry Association, hereinafter referred to as ZHA
+1. The name of this organization shall be the Zebrafish Husbandry Association, hereinafter referred to as ZHA.

-To promote and develop zebrafish husbandry standards through education, collaboration and publication
+1. To promote and develop zebrafish husbandry standards through education, collaboration and publication.

 Section II.
 Membership

-The members of the organization are any person interested in the care, well-being, management and use of zebrafish as models for scientific investigation.
+1. The members of the organization are any persons interested in the care, well-being, management and use of zebrafish as models for scientific investigation.

-Membership shall be Individual, Institutional, Vendor, or Partner.
-All dues will be set and amended by the Board of Directors (majority vote) and published for the membership’s viewing.
-Dues may be changed from time to time, and any changes will be reflected in the members’ dues for the next year covered by said dues.
+2. Membership shall be Individual, Institutional, Vendor, or Partner.
+The amount of annual dues will be set and amended by the Board of Directors (majority vote) and published for the membership’s viewing.
+The amount required for annual dues may be changed no more than once per year, and any changes will be reflected in the members’ dues for the next year covered by said dues.

 Section III.
 Meetings and Voting